gourmetjs/gourmet-ssr/docs/tutorial-5.md

 }
 ```

-`httpApi()` receives the `gmctx` object as the last optional argument, newly added in this step, and use it to do two additional things that are needed only on server-side.
+`httpApi()` receives the `gmctx` object as the last optional argument, newly added in this step, and uses it to do two additional things that are needed only on server-side.

 1. It converts a relative URL to an absolute URL, using `@gourmet/self-url` module.
 The request information in `gmctx.reqArgs` is used inside.
 2. It copies cookies from the original client request to the new `fetch` request to preserve the authenticated session.